Jennie547/Learn_JavaScript/README.md

 - Test whether your code is working correctly
 - Display messages to the user
 - Debug your code (find and fix errors)
+_________

+### Giveaway Exercises

+1. Print your name to the console
+2. Display the sum of your age and your favorite number
+3. To the console result the difference between this year and your year of birth
+4. Display to the console the title of your favorite movie
+5. Print the quotient of 15 and 3 to the console